sttp/Specification/Sections/DataPointCharacteristics.md

 Subscriber can request desired priority levels but is subject to publisher assigned levels.
 A common use case may be that data points with the verification characteristic enabled will also be requested to use higher priority levels.
 If the subscriber does not agree with assigned data point priority levels then, with appropriate response before termination, the subscriber will close the connection.

-> :wrench: Operational Statistics
+> :wrench: Recommended Operational Statistics
-* Publisher will maintain overall and per-subscriber statistical count of how many data points are configured at each priority.
+> * Publisher will maintain overall and per-subscriber statistical count of how many data points are configured at each priority.
-* Publisher will maintain overall and per-subscriber statistical count of how many data points have been published at each priority.
+> * Publisher will maintain overall and per-subscriber statistical count of how many data points have been published at each priority.
-* Subscriber will maintain statistical count of how many data points are configured at each priority.
+> * Subscriber will maintain statistical count of how many data points are configured at each priority.
-* Subscriber will maintain statistical count of how many data points have been received at each priority.
+> * Subscriber will maintain statistical count of how many data points have been received at each priority.

 ### Reliability Characteristic